Table of Contents

 Have Other Shutdowns Happened?

-- A 21-day shutdown in late 1995 and early 1996 occurred after Republicans demanded President Bill Clinton use a seven-year time frame for handling government funding.
+- A 21-day shutdown in late 1995 and early 1996 occurred after Republicans demanded that President Bill Clinton use a seven-year time frame for handling government funding.

 - The government was shut down for a few hours in February 2018 after one Senator held up a vote for a budget.